Tips Bulletin

 Storing Corn Kernels in the Refrigerator

 Removing the cob’s kernels as a preference or recipe addition causes them to lose their juiciness.
-However, the refrigerator is an ideal place for storing corn kernels if you plan on eating them within a couple of days.
+However, the refrigerator is ideal for storing corn kernels if you plan on eating them within a couple of days.

 Shuck the corn, discard the husks, and rinse the cobs under cold water.
 Place an end of the corn cob in the central opening of a Bundt pan to keep it in place and use a sharp knife to slice downward to remove the kernels.